Usage Guide¶

 Use Translation Tags in Templates: Wrap translatable text in

-tags.Set Up Translation Files: Generate and compile message files for each language.
+transorblocktranstags.Set Up Translation Files: Generate and compile message files for each language.

 Activate the Desired Language: Use

-when sending the email.Ensure Thread Safety with Celery: Activate the language within the task function if using asynchronous tasks.
+translation.override(language_code)when sending the email.Ensure Thread Safety with Celery: Activate the language within the task function if using asynchronous tasks.

 2. Set Up and Compile Translation Files¶

-Use Django’s makemessages
+Use Django’s makemessages and compilemessages commands.

-Note, to include the “.md” files, you may need to add the --extension md
+Note, to include the “.md” files, you may need to add the --extension md or -e md flag.

 # For Spanish translations of Markdown files